azharpratama/tekber-cv/README.md

 - **Face Dataset Creation** (`face_create_dataset.py`): Captures and saves face images from your webcam to build a dataset for training.
 - **Face Model Training** (`face_training.py`): Trains a face recognition model using images in the dataset folder.
 - **Face Recognition** (`face_recognition.py`): Recognizes faces using a trained model (LBPH) and displays the name and confidence.
+- **Rock Paper Scissor (Hand Gesture Game)** (`rock-paper-scissor/main.py`): Play rock-paper-scissors against the AI using your hand gestures!
+The script uses your webcam and MediaPipe to detect your hand and recognize your move (rock, paper, or scissors).
+The UI shows your camera at the bottom and the AI at the top, with real-time scoring and handedness detection.

 ## Requirements